 Risk assessment is also an essential part of safe systems of work, as are method statements and standard operating practices.
 For those working on high energy systems, be it at high voltage or low voltage, the risk of arc flash and arc blast is a serious matter, and should be assessed accordingly.
 Working inside electrical panels should also be carefully assessed, as should any works that have an element of live working.
 Remember, any equipment provided to keep people safe must comply with Regulation 4(4) of the Electricity at Work Regulations 1989.

-Safe People relates to only competent persons undertaking works on or near to electricals systems, that is, persons who have the knowledge and experience to undertake work and having the ability to recognise electrical danger.
+Safe People relates to only competent persons undertaking works on or near to electrical systems.
+They are persons who have the knowledge and experience to undertake work and having the ability to recognise electrical danger.
 Although knowledge and experience are the tests set by Regulation 16 of the Electricity at Work Regulations 1989, skill, knowledge, attitude, training and experience should be considering factors when considering the competence of an individual.
 Remember, competence is relevant to the work that is being undertaken.
 Not all persons are created equal, and the temptation to assume that an electrician is competent to undertake every work task can land employers in trouble when things go wrong.

 All of this good work aims to prevent a contravention of Regulation 16 of the Electricity at Work Regulations 1989.
 Supervision also plays an important role in keeping everyone safe, but is often overlooked or is mistaken with good contract management and meeting tight financial and time-bound deadlines.